-- 2.)
-The travel document Issuer guarantees correctness of the user data (amongst other of those, concerning the travel document holder) and of the TSF-data permanently stored in the TOE11. - 3.)
+- 1.)
+The travel document Issuer issues the travel document and approves it using the terminals complying with all applicable laws and regulations. - 2.)
+The travel document Issuer guarantees correctness of the user data (amongst other of those, concerning the travel document holder) and of the TSF-data permanently stored in the TOE. - 3.)
 The travel document Issuer uses only such TOE's technical components (IC) which enable traceability of the travel documents in their manufacturing and issuing life cycle phases, i.e. before they are in the operational phase, cf. sec.
 1.2.3 above. - 4.)
 If the travel document Issuer authorises a Personalisation Agent to personalise the travel document for travel document holders, the travel document Issuer has to ensure that the Personalisation Agent acts in accordance with the travel document Issuer's policy.

-P.Card_PKI PKI for Passive Authentication (issuing branch)
+P.Card PKI PKI for Passive Authentication (issuing branch)